mtheli/philips_shaver/README.md

 ## Troubleshooting & Caveats

 * **Availability:** The integration relies on a local Bluetooth connection.
-If the shaver is taken out of range, it will become `Unavailable`.
-It should automatically reconnect once it is back in range (e.g., placed on the charger).
+If the shaver is taken out of range, it will become `Unavailable` (or update the "Last Seen" sensor).
+It should automatically reconnect once it is back in range.
 * **Stability:** Connection stability is highly dependent on Bluetooth signal strength.
 Consider using an **ESPHome Bluetooth Proxy** closer to the shaver for improved reliability.
 * **Not Discovered:** Ensure the shaver is **active** (powered on or charging) during the configuration process, as a completely off device may not advertise its presence.